Barrier island: Formation theories

 Scientists have proposed numerous explanations for the formation of barrier islands for more than 150 years.
 There are three major theories: offshore bar, spit accretion, and submergence.
 No single theory can explain the development of all barriers, which are distributed extensively along the world's coastlines.
 Scientists accept the idea that barrier islands, including other barrier types, can form by a number of different mechanisms.

 There appears to be some general requirements for formation.
 Barrier island systems develop most easily on wave-dominated coasts with a small to moderate tidal range.
 Coasts are classified into three groups based on tidal range: microtidal, 0–2 meter tidal range; mesotidal, 2–4 meter tidal range; and macrotidal, >4 meter tidal range.
 Barrier islands tend to form primarily along microtidal coasts, where they tend to be well developed and nearly continuous.
 They are less frequently formed in mesotidal coasts, where they are typically short with tidal inlets common.
 Barrier islands are very rare along macrotidal coasts.
 Along with a small tidal range and a wave-dominated coast, there must be a relatively low gradient shelf.
 Otherwise, sand accumulation into a sandbar would not occur and instead would be dispersed throughout the shore.
 An ample sediment supply is also a requirement for barrier island formation.
+This often includes fluvial deposits and glacial deposits.
 The last major requirement for barrier island formation is a stable sea level.
 It is especially important for sea level to remain relatively unchanged during barrier island formation and growth.
 If sea level changes are too drastic, time will be insufficient for wave action to accumulate sand into a dune, which will eventually become a barrier island through aggradation.
-The formation of barrier islands requires a constant sea level so that waves can concentrate the sand into one location.
+The formation of barrier islands requires a constant sea level so that waves can concentrate the sand into one location and build up to form the island.

 Offshore bar theory

 In 1845 the Frenchman Elie de Beaumont published an account of barrier formation.
 He believed that waves moving into shallow water churned up sand, which was deposited in the form of a submarine bar when the waves broke and lost much of their energy.
 As the bars developed vertically, they gradually rose above sea level, forming barrier islands.

+Several barrier islands have been observed forming by this process along the Gulf coast of the Florida peninsula, including: the North and South Anclote Bars associated with Anclote Key, Three Rooker Island, Shell Key, and South Bunces Key.